andrasq/node-qtimeit/Readme.md

 to self-calibrate using /usr/bin/perf on linux systems, but calibration is not perfect, and can under-report the speed.
 If calibration fails `qtimeit` normally reports the unreliable figure included in `os.cpus()`.

+### timeit.fptime( )

+Nanosecond-resolution floating-point timestamp from process.hrtime().
+The timestamp returned does not have an absolute meaning (on Linux, it's `uptime(1)`, the number of seconds since the last boot), but differeces between timestamps are accurate -- a difference of 1.00 is 1 elapsed second.
+The overhead is as low as .6 microseconds per call, about 3x slower than Date.now().

+        var fptime = require('arlib/timeit').fptime
+        var t1 = fptime();      // 1809688.215437152
+        var t2 = fptime();      // 1809688.215462518
+        var t3 = fptime();      // 1809688.215466353
+        // 25.4 usec for the first call, 3.84 for the second
+        // uptime of 20 days, 22:40 hours

 ### timeit.cpuMhz( )